-I was absolutely thrilled to have the chance to review another aNueNue ukulele on the site, this time in the form of the UT200 Moon Bird Tenor.
+I was absolutely thrilled to have the chance to review another aNueNue musical instrument on the site, this time in the form of the UT200 Moon Bird Tenor ukulele.

 I featured the first aNueNue ukulele on the site only fairly recently in their Africa Mahogany model (and it was a cracker).
 It was strange that it was the first, as when I started out writing, aNueNue were pretty widely available on these shores.
 Then they became next to impossible to find in the UK, and at the time of writing that last review I had to also explain that there wasn't a UK dealer I was aware of.
 Well things have changed as you will read further on.
 But first, let's take a closer look at it.